 - Poop kit / bag (not pictured): They give you one per person when you arrive at the Zion Welcome Center to pick up your permit.

-- Camera gear (not pictured): We brought a tripod, a Mark III with a 35/1.4L lens, and our Fujifilm x100.
+- Camera gear (not pictured): We brought a tripod, a Mark III with a 35/1.4L lens.
 It’s really heavy and probably not the safest since I don’t have any waterproof gear for it.
 We were just extra careful to make sure we didn’t fall into the water, and if we did, we saved the camera instead of ourselves.
 Half the time it was tucked away in my smaller dry sack.

 - Sunhat (not pictured): I have this Columbia hat, but it was more of a nuisance because it kept hitting the top of my backpack and falling off my head.
-For functionality sake, Jacob has this hat which works much better, and you can tuck the cape in to use it as a regular cap.
+A regular baseball cap was more effective.
 Also, the first day we barely got any sun.
 The second day was a little more exposed, but you’re going in and out of shade constantly.

 For Car Camping the night before and / or after: